Floquet Graphene Antidot Lattices: Introduction

 \section{Introduction}

 Ever since graphene was fully isolated and characterized in 2004, it has remained the platform of choice for investigating massless Dirac fermions in two space dimensions (2D) \cite{neto2009electronic}.
 Graphene is a strong 2D material that can be easily and stably shaped into, for example, nanoribbons.
 The interplay between confinement and quantum effects (in the following, quantum confinement for short) opens an electronic band gap that increases with decreasing width \cite{han2007energy}.
 Other experimentally accessible graphene nanostructures, and the focus of this paper, are the antidot lattices of Ref.\,\onlinecite{pedersen2008graphene}.
 These structures are fabricated by patterning a periodic array of nanoholes into a graphene monolayer.
 Comparable to varying the width of a nanoribbon, varying the size of the supercell and/or the diameter of the holes of the graphene antidot lattice amounts to controlling quantum confinement and the electronic band gap.
-Subsequent work has showed that the shape of the holes, edge termination, and edge magnetism can have a profound effect on the way that the energy gap scales with the geometric parameters of the antidot structure \cite{vanevic2009character, furst2009density, petersen2009quasiparticle, furst2009electronic, liu2009band, martinazzo2010symmetry, ouyang2010electronic, petersen2011clar, zhang2011band, ouyang2011bandgap, petersen2012clar, pedersen2012transport, liu2013universal, ouyang2014antidot, trolle2013large, brun2014electronic, thomsen2014dirac, ouyang2014bandgap, tang2014improved}.
+Subsequent work has showed that the shape of the holes, edge termination, and edge magnetism can have a profound effect on the way that the energy gap scales with the geometric parameters of the antidots \cite{pedersen2008optical, vanevic2009character, furst2009density, petersen2009quasiparticle, furst2009electronic, liu2009band, martinazzo2010symmetry, ouyang2010electronic, petersen2011clar, zhang2011band, ouyang2011bandgap, petersen2012clar, pedersen2012transport, liu2013universal, ouyang2014antidot, trolle2013large, brun2014electronic, thomsen2014dirac, ouyang2014bandgap, tang2014improved}.
+These structures can be fabricated by lithographic methods \cite{bai2010graphene, jessen2019lithographic}.

 In addition to geometric control, the electronic properties of a material can be modified by time-periodic driving via an electromagnetic field.
 As coherent-control capabilities have continued to advance in different experimental platforms, the physics of periodically driven ``Floquet quantum matter'' has attracted growing attention across quantum science.
 While the subject has been reviewed extensively elsewhere \cite{bukov2015universal, basov2017towards, oka2019floquet, de2019floquet, harper2020topology, rudner2020band, rodriguez2021low}, here we only highlight a few results for graphene.
 One can open and control gaps in the quasienergy spectrum by adjusting the polarization, photon energy, and electric field amplitude \cite{syzranov2008effect, lopez2008analytic, oka2009photovoltaic, kibis2010metal, calvo2011tuning, zhou2011optical, savel2011massless, calvo2012laser, calvo2013non}.
 It is also possible to induce non-trivial topology in ``bulk" graphene with time-reversal symmetry-breaking circularly polarized light.
 As a consequence, chiral edge states appear for the corresponding system with open boundaries \cite{gu2011floquet, perez2014floquet, zhai2014photoinduced, usaj2014irradiated, perez2015hierarchy, puviani2017dynamics, wang2021floquet}, which are predicted to be detectable spectroscopically \cite{sentef2015theory, schuler2020circular, chen2020observing}.
 The dynamical generation of non-trivial gapped topology explains the observation of the Floquet anomalous quantum Hall effect in graphene \cite{mciver2020light, sato2019microscopic}.